 Noisy Quantum Computers Could Be Good for Chemistry Problems

-Why is a noisy, single-reason, 50- to few-hundred-qubit quantum tool thrilling, and what can we do with it in the subsequent five to 10 years?
+Why is a noisy, single-reason, 50- to a few-hundred-qubit quantum tool thrilling, and what can we do with it in the subsequent five to 10 years?
 NISQs offer the near-term opportunity of simulating structures that are so mathematically complex that conventional computer systems cannot almost be used.
 And chemical systems sincerely match that invoice.
 Chemistry will be an excellent fit for NISQ computation precisely because mistakes in molecular simulations may translate into physical functions.

 Errors as features